GitYesm/GitYesm.github.io/_pages/about.md

 I am currently an artificial intelligence worker

-I graduated from Shandong Institute of Business and Technology with a bachelor's degree.
+I graduated from Shandong Technology and Business university with a bachelor's degree.
 I graduated with a master's degree from Qilu University of Technology (Shandong Academy of Sciences), supervised by [Li Ye](http://jsxb.scsc.cn/introlist_74/403.html), and I am also a member of the voice information team at the Shandong Computer Center.

 These works are open source to the best of my ability.